-The use of home air conditioners is multiplying by leaps and bounds, according to Inside Climate News.
+According to Inside Climate News, the use of home air conditioners is multiplying by leaps and bounds.
 Window units alone are expected to more than triple worldwide by 2050.
 Unfortunately, that increases the problems we're having with global warming.

 The first problem is that air conditioning uses so much electricity—which is still created, in most countries, using coal and other fossil fuels.
 The second problem is that air conditioners use hydroflourocarbons (HFCs) to cool the air, and that stuff is a climate pollutant many times stronger than carbon dioxide.

 I realize that carbon dioxide, itself, is not that bad.
 But in a healthy atmosphere, the amount of CO2 is in balance with a number of other gases, especially oxygen, and when it gets out of balance (like it is now) there are problems (like there are now).

 Excessive methane and HFCs make it that much worse.
 Any kind of refrigeration—whether in your car, your house, food trucks, or office buildings—pollutes the air with HFCs.
 So it helps the earth and our pocketbooks for us to use as little air conditioning as possible.